vigneshavm/Interview-questions/NodejsV1.md

 ## **Promise vs Async/Await**:
 - **Promises**: Use `.then()` and `.catch()` for chaining async calls.
 - **Async/Await**: More readable and concise for handling asynchronous operations.
+- Promises simplify callbacks but can still become complex.
+- **Async/await** allows writing asynchronous code like synchronous code, improving readability.
+- Async/await works on top of promises and eliminates `.then()` chains.

 ## **`Promise.all()` vs `Promise.race()`**:
 - **`Promise.all()`**: Resolves when **all** promises are completed.